cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Installation_Management/Managing_Cumulus_Linux_Disk_Images.md

 ## Boot into Rescue Mode

-<span id="src-8362634_indexterm-10C64EC344DA1CF5F1C0B755B436A0B5">If
-your system becomes broken is some way, you can correct certain issues by booting into
+If your system becomes broken is some way, you can correct certain issues by booting into ONIE rescue mode.
+In rescue mode, the file systems are unmounted and you can use various Cumulus Linux utilities to try and resolve a problem.
-</span><span id="src-8362634_indexterm-9F1108C35B14776139C87784827A7056">ONIE
-</span>rescue mode.
-In rescue mode, the file systems are unmounted and
-you can use various Cumulus Linux utilities to try and resolve a problem.

 To reboot the system into ONIE rescue mode, run the `onie-select -r`
 command: